lupur/XML_FTN/README.md

 #### API Gateway
 - API managament tool that sits between clients and a collection of backend services.
-- Responsible for request routing, composition and protocol translation
+- Responsible for request routing, composition and protocol translation.

 #### User Managament Service
 - Microservice responsible for managing users, their roles and performing authorization and authentication.